AshyBoxy/oogacraft-packwiz/README.md

     - dimensional doors' enchant descriptions
     - lots of status effect descriptions
     - LOTS of tags
+    - create jetpacks keybinds title

 - various mods making all the trims warn about them not having layer0 textures
     - dynamic trim also seems mad about these
     - this could be harmless and just a result of them using 3d item models
     - if so just disable these log messages
     - might also need to disable trimming these armors?
-- something is trying to use additional entity attributes
+- additional entity attributes seems broken
 - a lot of model loaders are apparently not registered?
 - invalid descriptors on some fastanim mixins?
 - origins doesn't open its picker on new joins?